Links to feminist art organizations, directories, and various art resources.

 A Window Between Worlds

 is dedicated to using art to help end domestic violence.

-is a non-profit arts organization founded in 1972.
-It is an artist run organization and exhibition space that supports the open exchange of ideas and risk-taking by women artists in order to provide support and visibility.
+is an artist run organization and exhibition space founded in 1972 that supports the open exchange of ideas and risk-taking by women artists in order to provide support and visibility.

 American Women Artists

 a non-profit organization dedicated to the inspiration, celebration, and encouragement of women in the visual fine arts.

 award is an unrestricted grant of $25,000 that enables women artists, over 40 years of age and at a significant juncture in their lives or careers, to continue to grow and pursue their work.

 has promoted screened women’s experimental films since 2010 in NYC.